Transfer from Porto. Walk the harbor, see the Parador in the old fort, eat well, sleep early.

 to Santiago

-Aim for the Plaza del Obradoiro — the main square in front of the cathedral — by mid-morning, in time for the noon Pilgrim's Mass.
+Walk through the rural municipalities of Teo and Ames on the final approach.
+Aim for the Plaza del Obradoiro — the great square in front of the cathedral — by mid-morning, in time for the noon Pilgrim's Mass.

 Important: backpacks are not permitted inside the cathedral.
 Drop bags at the hotel before heading to the Plaza.
 Verify the mass location once you arrive — the cathedral has had ongoing restoration work and pilgrim mass is occasionally moved to nearby San Francisco church.